andreas-maniotis/trivium/README.md

 ## Unnamed Functions

-At this stage, if we completed the semantics of def by giving a definition for Y*(f;p), using conditional substitutions and lt::S, lt::K,  we could have finished our semantic description of Trivium Lisp.
+At this stage, if we completed the semantics of `def` by giving a definition for `Y*(f;p)`, using conditional substitutions and `lt::S`, `lt::K`,  we could have finished our semantic description of Trivium Lisp.

-The language as we have given it now is Turing complete and friendly to the C++-compiler, but it is quite hostile to its human users as we do not have a method to specify functions in a readable manner.
+The language as we have given it now is Turing complete, but hardly usable human programmers as we do not have a method to specify functions in a readable manner.

 We give some examples of functions: